-- Minimum credit line.
 Most credit cards come with a relatively low minimum credit line of $200.
 This is the lowest credit line you can get with these cards.
 However, some credit cards, such as the Visa Signature cards, come with a high minimum credit line of $5,000.

-- A credit line of your choice.
 If you apply for a secured credit card, you can choose your own credit line with the amount of money you deposit.
-This amount can vary from $200 up to $3,000.
-But with some cards, such as the Wells Fargo Secured card, you can deposit up to $10,000.
+This amount typically varies from $200 to $3,000 but some cards will allow you to deposit up to $10,000.

-Welcome offers are designed to provide benefits to new customers for a limited time.
+Credit card welcome offers are designed to provide benefits to new customers for a limited time.
 Credit cards can have more than one of these value-adding deals:

-Move your debt to a new credit card and get a 0% interest rate for an introductory period.
+Move your debt to a new credit card and get a 0% APR for an introductory period.
 You can save money on interest payments and use the extra money to pay off your credit card sooner.
 At the end of the promotion, a standard APR will apply to any debt remaining from the transfer.

 Pay low or no interest for an introductory period when you use the card to shop and pay for services.
 Be sure to pay back what you’ve spent by the end of the intro period – your credit card repayments will increase if you’re carrying an unpaid balance.

-- Bonus offers.
 Signup bonuses can come as cash back, frequent flyer or rewards points, and their value can be from $100 up to $1,000 or more.
 You can earn these offers when you meet certain spending requirements often in the first three months of card membership.

-- $0 introductory annual fee.
 Some credit cards offer $0 annual fee for the first year.
 However, starting from your second year, you’ll pay an annual fee.